-Form I-140, Immigrant Petition for an Alien Worker
+Form I-140, Immigrant Petition for Other Worker

-The Petitioner, a poultry processing business, seeks to employ the Beneficiary as a poultry processing worker.
-It requests classification of the Beneficiary as an "other worker" under the third preference immigrant category.
-Immigration and Nationality Act (the Act) section 203(b)(3)(A)(iii), 8 U.S.C. § 1153(B)(3)(A)(iii).
-This employment-based "EB-3" immigrant classification allows a U.S. employer to sponsor for lawful permanent residence a foreign national who is capable of performing unskilled labor that requires less than two years of training or experience and is not of a temporary or seasonal nature.
+The Petitioner, a poultry processing business, seeks to employ the Beneficiary as a poultry trimmer.
+It requests classification of the Beneficiary as an unskilled worker under the third preference employment-based immigrant visa category.
+Immigration and Nationality Act (the Act) section 203(b)(3)(A)(iii), 8 U.S.C. § 1153(b) (3)(A)(iii).
+This immigrant visa category allows a U.S. employer to sponsor a foreign national for lawful permanent resident status to work in a position that requires less than two years of training or experience.